 The USPSTF recommends screening for hep B in adolescents and adults at increased risk for infection.

 The new CDC algorithm for testing and treating pregnant women for hepatitis B The PHBPP Perinatal Algorithm has been finalized and is now posted on the Division of Viral Hepatitis webpage.
 The link is below: https://www.cdc.gov/hepatitis/hbv/perinatalxmtn.htm Here you will find...

 In March 2020, the United States Preventive Services Task Force recommended one-time screening for hepatitis C in people aged 18-79.
 Simplified treatment guidance has been developed for hepatitis B and C.

-This report presents an overview of the New York City Health Department’s 2015 surveillance and research data on hepatitis B and C in NYC, as well as the Health Department’s programmatic activities to address these epidemics.
+This report presents an overview of the NYC Health Department’s 2018 surveillance and research data on hepatitis B and C in NYC, as well as the Health Department’s programmatic activities to address these epidemics.